How to Replace a Drill Bit: Step-by-Step Guide

 4. Remove the drill bit: As you loosen the chuck, the jaws will open.
 Pull out the current drill bit from the chuck by hand once it is loose enough.

-See also Best ergonomic sds drill
+See also Best football drill equipment

 If the drill bit is stuck, you may need to use a pair of pliers to grip the bit and twist it out of the chuck.
 Be careful not to damage the chuck or the drill bit while doing so.
 Once the bit is removed, you can proceed to install a new drill bit.